 But among all the companies eligible to adopt WeChat Advertising, who are the ones that can benefit the most from this advertising channel.

 First, WeChat Advertising is definitely not affordable for every company, particularly WeChat Moments Ads.
 Though being the most impactful advertising format equipped with advanced LBS technology, WeChat Moments Ads costs a company at least 50,000 RMB for each campaign launched.
 A budget like this will only last for between 12 hours to 5 days depending on your targeting before that budget runs out.

-Ad stickers attached in WeChat Official Accounts or Mini Program are significantly more affordable choice and the ad can be kept for a longer period of time as well.
+Ad stickers attached in WeChat Official Accounts or Mini Program are a significantly more affordable choice and the ad can be kept for a longer period of time as well.
 However, the reach your WeChat Ad gets heavily depends on the popularity of the official account or mini-program itself.
 And the rapidly-changing user behavior would be a factor out of prediction or control.